 Oxford has recently announced new restrictions on driving in the city centre in an attempt to reduce the local air pollution for its residents and visitors.

-The first of these zones is referred to as the Red Zone.
-The Red Zone is a Zero Emission Zone (ZEZ) where a daily charge will be given for all cars that are not fully electric.
-It is expected to start in December 2020.
+This is a Zero Emission Zone (ZEZ) where a daily charge will be given for all cars that are not fully electric.
+It is expected to start in August 2021.

-The Red Zone/Zero Emission Zone, will affect only a few roads right in the centre of Oxford.
-The Green Zone, or Low Emission Zone, will affect a much larger area though.
+The Zero Emission Zone, will affect only a few roads right in the centre of Oxford shown by the area in red below.

 Once started, the Red Zone/Zero Emission Zone is currently planned to operate 7 days a week between 7am and 7pm.

-For any non-compliant vehicle that drives in the zone, the charge is £10 per day.
+For any non-compliant vehicle that drives in the zone, the charge is between £2 and £10 per day depending on the emissions of the vehicle.
 The charge will be payable via an online portal, similar to that of the Dartford Tunnel or London Congestion Charge.

-Any car that outputs toxic emissions will be affected by the Red Zone.
+Any car that outputs toxic emissions will be affected by the Zero Emission Zone.
 This includes all Petrol and Diesel cars and even any Hybrids.
 Essentially, if you’re car isn’t fully electric (or Hydrogen) then you will be subject to the charge.